LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/introduction.md

 An external knowledge base is one where the content is authored and managed entirely within the external CMS application.
 Integrating with your CMS lets your content creators use familiar tools and workflows.
 You can integrate with any CMS that has the capability, i.e., an API connector.
 Notable examples include Salesforce and Zendesk.

-Within the Knowledge Base application, an external knowledge base serves as a connector to the CMS.
+Within the KnowledgeAI application, an external knowledge base serves as a connector to the CMS.
 You can configure the knowledge base so that the content is selected and served:

 * [Using LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-with-liveperson-ai.html). (**Recommended**) Use LivePerson’s AI to select the articles to respond to customer utterances.
 * [Without using LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-without-liveperson-ai.html).
 Use the CMS' query and answer API for article suggestions/answers.
 (Every CMS can have a different name for this API.)